MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/set-up-order-processing-options.md

 # required metadata

 title: Set up call center channels
-description: This topic provides information about how to process orders for call centers by using Dynamics 365 Retail.
+description: This topic provides information about how to process orders for call centers by using Dynamics 365 Commerce.
 author: josaw1
 manager: AnnBe
 ms.date: 04/16/2018